Destiny-01/charts-challenge/README.md

 ### Anything we should know about your implementation?
 Libraries we need to install for it to work?
 Commands we need to run?

 Just a basic application.
-Just clone the project, run "npm run install" then run "npm start"
+Just clone the project, run "npm run install" then run "npm start".
+Sign Up, access the app.
+You can filter by year and the bar below the chart is the zoom layer

 ### What features did you add?
 How do we use these features?